pdubz-sudo/neural-network-from-scratch/README.md

 # neural-network-from-scratch
+An unlimited layered neural network that I built from scratch.

 Still in progress and to be updated later...

-An unlimited layered neural network that I built from scratch.

 Model works and can be run when hidden_activation is set to "leaky relu", "relu", "tanh", "sigmoid" and output_activation "sigmoid"

 would like to add if I have more free time

-1 one hot encode labels and do loss for softmax which is - sum Y*logYhat
+1 one hot encode labels and do loss for softmax which is - Σ Y*log(Y-hat)

 2 use dZ of soft max to initialize backprop dZ = yhat-y